logicalclocks/hops-docs/docs/user_guide/hopsworks/hive.rst

 The following is an example of a standard workflow when using Hive.

-The steps are the following: get the raw data into HopsWorks, load the data into Hive, convert the data in a more storage and computationaly efficient format, such as *ORC*, and finally query the new table.
+The steps are the following: get the raw data into Hopsworks, load the data into Hive, convert the data in a more storage and computationaly efficient format, such as *ORC*, and finally query the new table.
 The steps are the following:

-1. **Load the raw data into HopsWorks**: The easiest way to do it is to create a new dataset within the project and upload the data.
+1. **Load the raw data into Hopsworks**: The easiest way to do it is to create a new dataset within the project and upload the data.
 Please remember to not generate the ``README.md`` file (or delete it after creating the dataset).
 This is because when creating the external table on the dataset, Hive will use all the files contained in the directory, README included if present.
 An alternative approach would be to create a directory inside the dataset and point Hive to that directory.
 Please note that, as the Zeppelin notebooks are run as the *ProjectGenericUser*, which is a user automatically created for your project and automatically added to each dataset user group, to be able to operate on the data, the dataset needs to be set to be editable by right clicking on the dataset and selecting *Make Editable*.

 2. **Make Hive aware of the raw data**: To load the data into Hive, users can create a new Zeppelin Notebook, choosing ``hopshive`` as default interpreter and write a query to create an external table.